nodejs/node/doc/api/util.md

 added: v6.6.0
 -->

-A Symbol that can be used to declare custom inspect functions, see [Custom inspection functions on Objects][].
+A {symbol} that can be used to declare custom inspect functions, see [Custom inspection functions on Objects][].

 ### util.inspect.defaultOptions